Cancer Research UK

-Cancer Research UK (CRUK) is the world's largest independent cancer research organization.
+Cancer Research UK (CRUK) is the world's largest independent cancer research organisation.
 It is registered as a charity in the United Kingdom and Isle of Man, and was formed on 4 February 2002 by the merger of The Cancer Research Campaign and the Imperial Cancer Research Fund.
 Cancer Research UK conducts research using both its own staff and grant-funded researchers.
 It also provides information about cancer and runs campaigns aimed at raising awareness and influencing public policy.

 The organisation's work is almost entirely funded by the public.
 It raises money through donations, legacies, community fundraising, events, retail and corporate partnerships.
-Over 40,000 people are regular volunteers.
+Over 25,000 people are regular volunteers.

 History

 The Imperial Cancer Research Fund (ICRF) was founded in 1902 as the Cancer Research Fund, changing its name to the Imperial Cancer Research Fund in 1904.
 It grew over the next twenty years to become one of the world's leading cancer research charities.
+Its executive committee was chaired by Sir William Church from its inception in 1902 until 1923.
 Its flagship laboratories formerly at Lincoln's Inn Fields, London, and Clare Hall, Hertfordshire, and known as the Cancer Research UK London Research Institute, are now part of the Francis Crick Institute.

 The British Empire Cancer Campaign (BECC) was founded in 1923, and initially drew a hostile response from ICRF and the Medical Research Council, who considered it a rival.
 "The Campaign", as it was colloquially known, became a very successful and powerful grant-giving body.
 In 1970, the charity was renamed The Cancer Research Campaign (CRC).

 Incorporated on 20 November 2001, the two organisations officially merged on 4 February 2002 to form Cancer Research UK, the largest independent cancer research organisation in the world (the largest, the National Cancer Institute, is funded by the US Government).
 At the time of the merger, the ICRF had an annual income of £124m, while the CRC had an income of £101m.

 Based on article share during the period between January 2015 to August 2019, Nature listed Cancer Research UK in the top 150 of the Top 200 institutions in cancer research in the world.

-CRUK had an income of £582.08 million and expenses of £570.56 million for the financial year ending in 31 March 2021.
+CRUK had an income of £718,793,138 and expenditure of £640,845,146 for the financial year ending in 31 March 2023.

+On 30 April 2024, King Charles III was announced as patron of the charity.